dpsailab/gi-rag-tumor-board/README.md

 - Configuration matrix for the 16 experimental setups

 - Retrieval and RAG orchestration logic
+- Anonymized dataset used for all analyses reported in the manuscript

+- Analysis scripts reproducing statistical results, tables, and figures

 ## What is Not Included

-- Real patient-level clinical data
+- Identifiable or reconstructable patient-level clinical data

 - Guideline texts (German S3, NCCN)